puginarug/GreenTemp/Site/Data-Analasys.md

-In order to get a 3d plot containing the current temperatures from all the sensor, run the code from the attached file: 'Agtech_final_project_3D_Temp_plotting'. or copy the code from here:
+In order to get a 3d plot containing the current temperatures from all the sensor, run the code from the attached file: 'Agtech_final_project_3D_Temp_plotting'. or copy the code below:
 ```Python
 import urllib.request
 import matplotlib.pyplot as plt